codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

 ### Private repository - S3

-- Add your S3 bucket URL in the follwing scheme: `s3://bucketname`.
+- Add your S3 bucket URL in the following scheme: `s3://bucketname`.
 - Supply the AWS authentication variables as you would for the AWS CLI, or the S3 plugin for Helm.
 See details here: [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 Variables: